https://youtu.be/up5dvG60Oro I've been a realtor since 2005 and work with a network of realtors…

-A Low Ball offer is one that is significantly less than the asking price (but maybe not the market value) of a property.
+A Low Ball offer is a real estate offer on a home that is significantly less than the asking price (but maybe not the market value) of a property.

 Why are Canadians afraid to submit Low Ball offers?

-Negotiating the price for everyday items is not something is commonly done in Canada.
+Negotiating the price for everyday items is not something that is commonly done in Canada.

 In this country, the only things that people haggle or negotiate on are cars (most people only own 10-12 cars in their lifetime and not all are new) and homes (Canadians buy 4-5.5 properties in their lives)

 In Canada, aggressive negotiating tactics outside of the business world are often seen by those who do not negotiate professionally as rude, disrespectful, and unpleasant.
-Those on the receiving end of aggressive offers and negotiating tactics often have negative a emotional response.
+Those on the receiving end of aggressive offers and negotiating tactics often have a strong negative emotional response.

-In a soft market, a negative emotional response may stand in between a seller and getting a property sold.
+In a soft market (more sellers than buyers with lots of negotiating room on price), a negative emotional response may stand in between a seller and getting a property sold.

 For the reasons above, many buyers in Canada are afraid to submit low ball offers for fear of insulting the sellers.
 But low ball offers serve a purpose.

-- All offers in real estate are an opportunity.
-Lowball offers are an opportunity for sellers to get an accepted offer in a market where these are scarce.
+- All offers in real estate are an opportunity. – Lowball offers are an opportunity for sellers to get an accepted offer on their property in a market where these are scarce.

 How to make a Low ball Offer work in Vancouver.